|

 This segment:

-- explains how, after studying a number of
+explains how, after studying a number of different

 environment.

-over time, natural selection could give rise to new species through what he
+natural selection could give rise to new species

-relatedness of all living things as a great tree of life, with each twig a
+living things as a great tree of life, with each twig

-- describes how a 16-foot mural depicting the
+describes how a 16-foot mural depicting the evolution

-evolution of humans from an ape-like ancestor was stolen from a Dover science
+of humans from an ape-like ancestor was stolen from a

 running time 7:04